 In addition to the working poor, in the coming decades Britain would have more of those who would be called middle class: managers and skilled specialists and professionals of various kinds.
 They would live in the better parts of town.
 And there would be a corresponding change in politics.
 Whig-oriented newspapers and political leaders welcomed the increasing participation of the middle classes in politics, and in parliamentary debate public opinion was given more importance.
-Elections to the House of Commons gave liberals – the Whig Party — largely aristocrats with liberal leanings, a majority.
+Elections to the House of Commons gave liberals (the Whig Party), largely aristocrats with liberal leanings, a majority.

+Responding to new circumstances, politicians created new laws.
 In October 1831, the Labor in Cotton Mills Act eliminated night work for persons under twenty-one.
 For those under the age of 18, hours were restricted to twelve.
 In 1834 the Factory Act became law.
 In textile factories no child under nine was to be employed, and children under twelve were to work no more than 48 hours per week.

 In the workhouses were children without parents and abandoned children, the physically and mentally sick, the disabled, the elderly and unmarried mothers.
 There was work involving textiles.
 For men there was stone breaking, milling corn and grinding bones to make fertilizer.
 For women, there was making beds, cooking, doing laundry, sewing and cleaning.

 Being a slumlord, meanwhile, could be highly profitable.
-The rent per cubic foot was higher where people were living densly packed together.
+The rent per cubic foot was higher where people were living densely packed together.
 There were no health and safety regulations and little incentive for landlords to spend money making improvements.

 According to the British historian Jan Morris, as late as 1837, "...at least one in ten of the British people were paupers, naked women pulled wagons through mine shafts, poor little children of eight and nine were working twelve-hour days in the dark factories of the north.”
-In 1837 a strike paralyzed much of Lancashire for sixteen weeks, and in other places troops clashed with the working poor, and people burned down the workhouses that had been built for them.
+In 1837 a strike paralyzed much of Lancashire for sixteen weeks.
+In other places, troops clashed with the working poor, and people burned down the workhouses that had been built for them.

 In 1938 a worker "Charter" movement began.
 It called for giving the vote to every adult male.
 In 1839 a "Charter" was presented to parliament and was rejected.
 Riots followed in cities such as Glasgow, Newcastle, and Birmingham, and in Wales.
 In 1842 what began as resistance to wage cuts spread into a general strike across Britain.
 But those on strike could hold on no longer than two or three months before returning to work.

 In 1860 in England, 35 percent of males getting married could not sign their marriage papers.
 For females that number was 48 percent.
 In 1870, parliament passed its first legislation for education on a national scale.
 It allowed voluntary schools to continue as before while establishing a system of local school boards to build and manage schools where schools were needed.
-The state mandated that religious teaching in these schools was to be "non-denominational."
-Another law in 1880 made school attendance compulsory for children between the ages of five and ten, and by the end of the century the state had made education compulsory, and free, for all children to the age of 12.
+To avoid conflicts, the state mandated that religious teaching in these schools was to be "non-denominational."
+Another law in 1880 made school attendance compulsory for children between the ages of five and ten, and by the end of the century the state made education compulsory, and free, for all children to the age of 12.